 Here is a can from the cocina at Mia Ojo, condensed milk is a staple in all Mexican despensa de la cocinas (pantries).
 The message on the can translates into something like, “and the imagination wanders”.

 Place the can in a large saucepan filled with water, with at least 3 inches of water above the can.
 Turn the heat up to boil.
 Once it comes to a rolling boil reduce the heat to a slow bubble.

 Now, allow it to continue lightly bubbling away for 2-3 hours.
-The VERY IMPORTANT thing is to keep adding water, there must always be a couple of inches of water above the can or it could explode!
+Now. the VERY IMPORTANT thing is to keep adding water, there must always be a couple of inches of water above the can or it could explode!

-After three hours, the caramel will be syrupy.
-At 2 hours it will be creamy and soft, at 3 hours it will be thick and gooey.
+After 2 hours the dolce will be creamy and soft, at 3 hours it will be thick and gooey.

 Once the can has cooled, open it up and dip in a spoon — extreme lusciousness will be yours.

 The dulce du leche can be stored in a covered container in the refrigerator for a week or so.

 Now, what to do with this can of delight?
 It is lovely over ice cream, sprinkled with a handful of salty Spanish Peanuts.

 It is marvelous mixed in milk, then steamed and stirred to make a creamy-dreamy leche of love (add espresso as desired).